-5 Conclusion
+6 Conclusion

 This paper has developed a simple model of an intermediary that possesses information on market demand or the cost of serving the market that is superior to that of the firms competing for the market and that selectively discloses this information to maximize the firms' profit in the best collusive equilibrium.
-Our main motivation is the rise of third-party pricing algorithm providers such as RealPage in apartment rentals, A2i Systems and Kalibrate in retail gasoline, and Rainmaker in hotel rooms, but the theory applies equally to any cartel facilitator that controls the participating firms' information.
-We adapt the canonical Rotemberg Saloner (1986) model of repeated Bertrand competition with stochastic demand by letting an intermediary (or "algorithm") selectively disclose demand or cost information.
-Under the assumption that expected profits are determined by the expected demand state, we show that optimal information disclosure is upper censorship: demand states s below a cutoff \hat{s} are disclosed and result in the corresponding monopoly price $p^m(s)$, while demand states above \hat{s} are concealed and result in the monopoly price for the mean concealed state, $p^m(\mathbb{E}[s|s>\hat{s}])$.
+Our main motivation is the rise of thirdparty pricing algorithm providers such as RealPage in apartment rentals, A2i Systems and Kalibrate in retail gasoline, and Rainmaker in hotel rooms, but the theory applies equally to any cartel facilitator that controls the participating firms' information.
+We adapt the canonical Rotemberg Saloner (1986) model of repeated Bertrand competition with stochastic demand by letting an intermediary selectively disclose demand or cost information.
+Under the assumption that expected profits are determined by the expected demand state, we show that optimal information disclosure takes an upper censorship form: demand states s below a cutoff \hat{s} are disclosed and result in the corresponding monopoly price $p^{m}(s)$, while demand states above \hat{s} are concealed and result in the monopoly price for the mean concealed state, $p^{m}(\mathbb{E}[s|s>\hat{s}])$.
 The resulting pricing policy entails considerable price rigidity, as well as supra-monopoly prices for a range of intermediate demand states.
 We also establish several comparative statics results: prices are more flexible (and higher on average) when firms are more patient or fewer in number; a more accurate algorithm reduces expected consumer surplus under a natural concavity condition; and more demand information is disclosed when recent demand was lower if demand is positively serially correlated.
 The second of these results gives reason for pessimism regarding the likely effect of improved algorithmic demand prediction on consumer surplus, in contrast to prior studies that find more optimistic results under the hypothesis that the algorithm always discloses its predictions (Sugaya and Wolitzky, 2018; Miklos-Thal and Tucker, 2019).
+Finally, we extend the model to allow product differentiation or capacity constraints: here, most of the analysis goes through, although the specific form of the optimal censorship region depends on the demand system.

-Many of our assumptions could be relaxed at the cost of a more intricate analysis.
-If expected profit depends on the entire distribution of the unknown demand state rather than only its mean, we would have a non-linear information design problem, where disclosure policies that pool intervals of states together (like upper censorship) are typically sub-optimal (Kolotilin, Corrao, and Wolitzky, 2024).
+Many of our assumptions could be further relaxed at the cost of a more intricate analysis.
+First, if expected profit depends on the entire distribution of the unknown demand state rather than only its mean, we would have a non-linear information design problem, where disclosure policies that pool intervals of states together (like upper censorship) are typically sub-optimal (Kolotilin, Corrao, and Wolitzky, 2024).
 However, upper censorship will be approximately optimal if the information design problem is close to linear.
-If the firms' products are differentiated or the firms face capacity constraints, the on-path profit $\Pi(p, s)$ will no longer be a sufficient statistic for a firm's deviation gain, and additional conditions will be required to characterize the optimal disclosure policy.
-Similar complications also arise if the intermediary's objective differs from maximizing firm profit, as in Harrington (2022).
-Finally, allowing asymmetric, private information disclosure by the algorithm (or exogenous asymmetric, private information for the firms) appears challenging but potentially rewarding.
+Second, if the intermediary's objective differs from maximizing industry profit, as in Harrington (2022), or if some firms do not use the intermediary, the model must be extended to incorporate for the intermediary's incentives and firms' incentives to use the intermediary.
+Finally, allowing asymmetric, private information disclosure by the algorithm (or exogenous asymmetric, private information for the firms) appears challenging but potentially insightful.
 These are all interesting directions for future research.